ZORO2045/Tar-X-Archiver/README.md

 ## Description 📝

-This tool is designed to simplify the creation of non-compressed `.tar` archives from your files.
+This tool simplifies the creation of non-compressed `.tar` archives from your files.
 It's particularly useful when you need to create archives without file compression, making the archiving process very fast.
+Additionally, this tool can be beneficial for users who flash `.tar` files via tools like Odin, as it allows for quick creation of archives without compression, which is especially helpful in reducing the time for flashing operations.

 ## Features ✨